KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PlexNowPlaying by glitch452](https://github.com/glitch452/MMM-PlexNowPlaying)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-PlexNowPlaying.css`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-PlexNowPlaying.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `MMM-PlexNowPlaying.js`: Replace it with built-in fetch.

 ## [MMM-PlexSlideshow by PjTewkesbury](https://github.com/PjTewkesbury/MMM-PlexSlideshow)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.
 4. Typo: Found 'Magic Mirror' in file `MMM-PlexSlideshow.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found 'XMLHttpRequest' in file `MMM-PlexSlideshow.js`: Replace it with built-in fetch.
 6. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-PLOW by mykle1](https://github.com/mykle1/MMM-PLOW)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-PLOW.js`: Replace it with `MagicMirror²`.

 ## [PlutoTime by croxis](https://github.com/croxis/PlutoTime)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [MMM-Podcast by ptrbld](https://github.com/ptrbld/MMM-Podcast)

-1. - I - No image found.
+1. Issue: No image found.
 2. Deprecated: Found 'omxplayer' in file `README.md`: Try to replace it with `vlc`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-Podcast2 by Ax-LED](https://github.com/Ax-LED/MMM-Podcast2)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Podcast2.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'omxplayer' in file `README.md`: Try to replace it with `vlc`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.